WallStreetMojo

 This is a basic question of finance.
 You would answer in the following manner –

-If we deduct current liabilities from current assets of the company during a period (usually a year), we will get working capital.
-Working capital is the difference between how much cash is tied up in inventories, accounts receivables, etc. and how much cash needs to be paid for accounts payable and other short-term obligations.
+If we deduct current liabilities from the company's current assets during a period (usually a year), we will get working capital.
+Working capital is the difference between how much cash is tied up in inventories, accounts receivables, etc., and how much cash needs to be paid for accounts payable and other short-term obligations.

 From the working capital, you would also understand the ratio (current ratio) between current assets and current liabilities.
-The current ratio will give you an idea about the liquidity of the company.
+The current ratio will give you an idea of the company's liquidity.

 Generally, when you forecast Working Capital, you do not take Cash in “Current Assets” and any debt in the “Current Liabilities.”